Another Tirikatene standing for Parliament

 Waatea News reports Mr Tirikatene previously stood for Labour in 1996 in the central North Island seat of Te Puku o Te Whenua.

-Next story in Political: New FMA power seen as too much
+Next story in Politics: New FMA power seen as too much

 Copyright © 2010, Radio New Zealand